VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

     assert answer == 6
 ```

 Here we introduce several new facts about `fixtures`.
-First the
+First, the
 `@pytest.fixture` decorator can take arguments.
 Here we pass `autouse=True`.
 This makes it so tests will automatically use the fixtures `time_test`
 and `time_all_tests` which use `autouse=True`.
 Next, fixtures can be scoped.